rubengp39/StudenExperience-ResultsAI/README.md

 - The average satisfaction of the university population is 6.4 (Studia XXI)
 - Teacher influence is reflected in student academic achievement and performance (PISA)

+## DATASET
+This dataset has over 20.000 surveys from 2015 to 2020.
+We can find
 ## 1. EDA
 #### Exploratory Data Analysis